absolutelynotmonika/project-ideas/README.md

 - Your own memory allocator (e.x for C)
 - A game engine
 - Your own file compression algorithm
-- ASCII Renderer (that can run other games like Minecraft)
+- ASCII Renderer (that can run other games, like Minecraft)